sumitkharche/O365-EDU-AngularNodeJS-Samples/README.md

 The top layer of the solution contains the two parts of the EDUGraphAPI.Web project:

-* The server side Node.js app.
+* The server-side Node.js app.
 * The client side Angular 2 app.

 The bottom layers contain the three data sources.